Mid-term adjustment

 In insurance, mid-term adjustment (MTA), also called a mid-term modification or mid-term change, refers to a change to an insurance policy prior to the end of the policy period (when coverage is offered).

-The change to the policy may cause a change in the premium: an increase is often called AP (for additional premium) whereas a decrease is often called RP (returned premium).
+The change to the policy may cause a change in the premium: an increase is often called AP (for an additional premium) whereas a decrease is often called RP (returned premium).

 An additional transaction may also be payable to cover e.g. costs for revised insurance documents.
-Some insurers also use this fee to discourage changes, although few are willing to admit this openly.
+Some insurers also use this fee to discourage changes, although few openly admit this.

-A cancellation is often treated as a special-case MTA, where the cover gets decreased to zero.
+A cancellation is often treated as a special-case MTA, where the cover decreases to zero.
 Such transactions may attract special fees too.